fenwick67/unityterrainfromtiff/README.md

 Get files from opentopography.org or elsewhere and convert them to RAW files for Unity to use for terrain heightmaps

+Crops the image to 4097x4097 if it's bigger than that.

 usage:

 You'll need node and npm and git